WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 ### `data.drop` instruction

 The `data.drop` instruction prevents further use of a given segment.
-After a data segment has been dropped, it is no longer valid to use it in a `memory.init` instruction.
+Dropping a segment has an effect of shrinking the segment to size 0.
 This instruction is intended to be used as an optimization hint to the WebAssembly implementation.
 After a memory segment is dropped its data can no longer be retrieved, so the memory used by this segment may be freed.

 It is a validation error to use `data.drop` with an out-of-bounds segment index.

-A trap occurs if the segment was already dropped.
-This includes active segments that were dropped after being copied into memory during module instantiation.

 ### `memory.copy` instruction